hahaclassic/cmdrouter/README.md

 ╰───┴──────────────╯
 ```

-You also can use table.StyleColoredBlackOnBlueWhite or others.
+You also can use table.StyleColoredMagentaWhiteOnBlack or others.

 ## License